Steven Nutter, AICP

 Jenna was our Intern Program Assistant for summer 2017 working to run, grow, and intensify our programmatic areas while at Connecticut College studying sociology and environmental studies.
 She works on the student run garden, planting and selling produce to the college's dining halls.
 She is also deeply involved with local activist groups.

 Lettie was our summer 2017 Social Media and Tree Intern.
 She is helping to coordinate and provide strategy for our social media program, and as program assistant for our Urban Tree Canopy program.
-During the school year she attends Windsor School in Boston.

 Brian worked with us as the Assistant Program Manager during his Senior Year at Northeastern University in 2016.
 He is finishing his degree in Economics and Environmental Studies, minoring in International Affairs.
 After graduation, he plans to live abroad to work with an NGO whose mission is poverty alleviation in a sustainable way.
 He joined us after studying economics and sustainability in Barcelona, at the Universitat de Pompeu Fabra.
 On campus at Northeastern, he served as the Philanthropy Coordinator for his fraternity Phi Delta Theta, benefitting organizations supporting ALS.

 Erin worked with us during her second year at Northeastern University in 2016, while studying International Affairs and Global Social Entrepreneurship.
 She is interested in environmental advocacy and working with socially minded companies to enact social change.
 In her home state of Pennsylvania, Erin became passionate about environmental justice following her involvement in the states campaign against fracking.
 Erin worked as the Tree Program Coordinator and also as the Assistant Program Manager at Green Cambridge.
 Outside of work, she enjoys hiking trips, training with the Northeastern Triathlon Team, and baking.